 This classic lemon curd recipe produces an incredibly tart, silky, and slightly sweet curd.
-Homemade lemon curd can be used as a filling for pies and tarts or simply as a topping for yogurt or scones!
-Pin it for Later »
+It can be used as a filling for pies and tarts or simply as a topping for yogurt or scones!

 Lemon curd is an incredibly tart, sweet, rich, and thick custard.
-Lemon curd is used in many of the same ways fruit preserves are used.
-It can be used as a topping for yogurt, a spread on a biscuit, or can even be used as the filling for a pie or tart!
+It is used in many of the same ways fruit preserves are used.
+It can be used as a topping for yogurt, a spread on a biscuit, as the lemon layer in lemon bars, or can even be used as the filling for a pie or tart!

 The process of making lemon curd is very quick and comes together in less than 10 minutes!
-Eggs are combined with lemon juice, lemon zest, butter, and sugar and are cooked on the stove until thick.
+Egg yolks are combined with lemon juice, lemon zest, butter, and sugar and are cooked on the stove until thick.

 - Sugar sweetens the curd and helps to thicken it as well.